 I eat meat.
 Yup, I said it.
 It can be a tough statement to make in these parts of health conscious LA.
 I am health conscious and I do a lot of work to ensure that my food comes from the places it should and is handled with care.
-So I eat most everything, which does include meat, poultry and eggs, in moderation, but I'm also working on eliminating gluten and dairy, so I love all the options that are now available in Los Angeles restaurants.
+So I eat most everything, which does include meat and poultry, in moderation, but I also try and avoid gluten and dairy, so I love all the options that are now available in Los Angeles restaurants.
 I've written about Sadtha, which is a plant based Thai restaurant on Lincoln in Santa Monica.
 Loved the fresh flavors and inventive combinations.
-Cafe Gratitude, well, let's just say that I'm not as grateful as other Angelenos about this vegan space.
+Cafe Gratitude also knocks out some interesting dishes amidst a free love vibe.

 So I went into the year old vegan restaurant on Melrose, Crossroads, with a little trepidation.
 Tal Ronnen is the chef behind Crossroads.
 He's locked arms and knives with and for celebs like Oprah, Ellen DeGeneres and Portia de Rossi, but he's also written a NY Times bestseller, The Conscious Cook.
 He knows how to eat and cook healthy, and he's doing his best to bring an upscale dining experience to vegan food.